mastixstudio/mastixstudio/IntroductionToAAD.md

 A typical example is a sub-graph with one input and one output:

 This graph can be calculated more efficiently with forward mode algorithmic differentiation, i.e. using only a forward sweep.

+[^1]: Algorithmic Differentiation is also known as Automatic Differentiation or autodiff.
+Sometimes, it is referred to using the names of specific implementations, such as autograd.